 Individual participants’ flow through the intervention (i.e. order and frequency of page/screen visits) was explored visually using a visualisation tool that is included within the LifeGuide suite of software tools (see Arden-Close et al. 2015).
 In brief, the visualisation tool generates plots of what intervention content was accessed, in what order, by each individual participant.
 Data can be exported from the visualisation tool to support statistical analysis of any identified patterns in usage.
-The aim of the visual exploration was to examine whether there were identifiable differences in patterns of usage between the website and app.
-Specifically, were there any differences in the extent to which each tool was accessed?
-Were there any differences in the extent to which different types of tools (i.e. awareness versus behaviour-focused) were accessed?

-As expected, response rates to the online feedback survey were low for both web (n=80, 21.00%) and app (n=34, 20.99%) users.
+As expected, response rates to the online follow-up survey were low for both web (n=80, 21.00%) and app (n=34, 20.99%) users.
 Therefore no formal analyses of these data are presented.
+Low response to the online follow-up survey also prevented comparison of usage between participants who accessed only the Healthy Paths website or Healthy Mind app with participants who accessed both platforms.

 4. Results